Universal Insurance

 Identity & Design Language

-We brought the key brand messages and differentiation points front and center on the home page, along with actions like filing a claim or finding an agent.
-Along with simple & direct language, this reflected Universal’s more open and friendly brand image.
+We brought the key brand messages and differentiation points front and center on the home page, along with actions, reflecting Universal’s more open and friendly brand image and using recognizable colors and symbols (red and the elephant).

 We recommended developing resources for both policyholders (understanding insurance) and agents (understanding what Universal had to offer), including an insurance terminology dictionary to demystify policy terms and documents.